tc39/proposal-ses/README.md

 reliably about the evolution of the object reference graph over time.
 EcmaScript (JavaScript) is a language with these properties.

-If we further stipulate that the only way for an object to cause effects on the world outside itself is by using references it already holds, and that no object has default or implicit access to any other objects (e.g., via language provided global variables) that are not already transitively immutable and
+With the additional restrictions that the only way for an object to cause effects on the world outside itself is by using references it already holds, and that no object has default or implicit access to any other objects (e.g., via language provided global variables) that are not already transitively immutable and